 Name of adult at centre Role

 of concern/allegation

 Name of person Role

 completing form

 Date of Date

 concern/allegation record

 made

 Name of child /children

 involved if applicable:

 Has concern/allegation

 arisen during the adult's

 time on school site or

 outside of school?

 Details of the concern/ alle gation

+Details of the concern and ganon

+Is the adult aware of the co oncern/allegation?

+3

+Action taken by person(s) completing the form:

+Action taken by person(s) completing the form:

+Who has the same we fall a etion been obeyed with 2 DCL /III andtonohov/Chair of Annalaway

-Is the adult aware of the co ncern/allegation? is the addit aware of the co nicern/anegation: Action tolers by noncepto Action taken by person(s) completing the form: ation been shared with?
-DSL / He adteacher/Chai r of Academy Council
+Who has the concern/allegation been shared with?
+DSL / Headteacher/Chair of Academy

+Council

+1